 3 A group of interested member states and international organizations have developed a draft guidelines which is included at the annex.
 During this work, a number of issues were identified:

-.1 The amount of information available from communications equipment [in e-navigation far] exceeds or expected to exceed, the amount of display space [available] on existing navigation equipment such as radar and ECDIS;
+.1 The amount of information available from communications equipment exceeds, the amount of display space [available] on existing navigation equipment such as radar and ECDIS;

 .2 For ships not fitted with Integrated Navigation System (INS it may therefore be necessary to add an additional display.;

-.3 There are already a number of IMO and industry standards providig requirements for bridge display [requirements], including text size, color etc. but gaps are existing.
+.3 There are already a number of IMO and industry standards providing requirements for bridge display, including text size, colour etc. but gaps are existing.
 The guidelines need to harmonize the implementation of relevant standards and close [relevant] gaps as applicable;

-[or;

-… display [requirements], It has been identified that there are areas not addresses in existing requirements or guidelines relating to the display of information received via communication equipment, and which this guideline will need to address.

-.4 Essential information such as Maritime Safety Information (MSI) should be displayed on appropriate existing equipment but some [other] information which is not [be immediately] essential to the navigation of the ship could be displayed elsewhere or deselected in order to prevent obscuration of the primary task of the display such as Radar or ECDIS
+.4 Essential information such as Maritime Safety Information (MSI) should be displayed on appropriate existing equipment but some [other] information which is not [be immediately] essential to the navigation of the ship could be displayed elsewhere or deselected in order to prevent overloading the user or the display such as radar or ECDIS.

-[or;

-.. or deselected in order to prevent overloading the user.]

 4 The group agreed on a number of issues: